 Holiday built a new building at 5720 Excelsior Blvd. in 1981.

 A Holiday/Erickson station was located at 7916 Minnetonka Blvd., across Texas from the Texa-Tonka Shopping Center.
 It was built in 1962 by Adolph Fine and was there until 1976.
-The property has been for rent for many years and is still in the Fine family.
+The property stood empty and for rent for many years.

 The stamp book above dates from a year that stations were located at 5940 Excelsior and 7916 Minnetonka.